hariuserx/vim_cheat_sheet/cheatsheet.md

 Often we can to convert int/float/list and others to string.
 Use `string()` for this purpose

 ### Folding
 When the code gets huge, you might want to fold using {Visual}`zf`.
 Select a visual block and press `zf`.
 Use `set foldcolumn=1` to display a column which lists the folds.
-You can set it to a higher value to make multi level folds more intutive.
+You can set it to a higher value to make multi level folds more intuitive.
 Folds can be opened and closed using `zo` and `zc` respectively.

-### Comparisions
+### Comparisons
 See `help expr4`

 ### Core commands